 Each data point is a distant celestial body, representing customer behaviors, preferences, purchase patterns, and market trends.
-Big data acts as the telescope's lens, gathering and focusing these data points to unlock their secrets.
-It enables e-commerce businesses to peer deeper into the universe of market dynamics.
-Like an astronomer gazing through the telescope, data analysts and scientists observe and interpret the information unveiled by big data.
+Large-scale data acts as the telescope's lens, gathering and focusing these data points to unlock their secrets.
+It enables online retailers to peer deeper into the universe of market dynamics.
+Like an astronomer gazing through the telescope, data analysts and scientists observe and interpret the information unveiled by enterprise data.
 They scrutinize the stars (data points) to identify constellations (patterns) and celestial phenomena (trends), extracting meaningful insights that guide business decisions.
 Book a call, get advice from DATAFOREST, and move in the right direction.

 Three Vs for Big Data in E-commerce